 GoodCall analyzed 592 statistical areas across the country to come up with an overall score based on salaries for physicians and surgeons, job availability and competition, the number of hospitals and amenities in the area and housing affordability:

-• Salary data from the U.S. Bureau of Labor Statistics that reflects median salaries for physicians and surgeons as compared to the average salary in each area accounted for 25% of the GoodCall score.
+• Salary data from the U.S. Bureau of Labor Statistics that reflects average salaries for physicians and surgeons as compared to the average salary in each area accounted for 25% of the GoodCall score.

 • Job availability was judged as a ratio of current open positions to total number of physician and surgeon jobs in each area, based on job postings from Indeed.
 Job competition was determined from the number of resumes submitted on Indeed per job posting.
 These two factors combined account for 25% of the final score.